aschulz90/MagicMirrorApp/README.md

 - the MagicMirror and your Smartphone need to be in the same network
 - your Smartphone needs to be whitelisted on the MagicMirror

+## Usage

+### Choose an Adapter

+- open the side menu and click on "App Setting"
+- select "MagicMirror Adapter" and select your desired adapter

 ## License

 Copyright (C) 2017  Andreas Schulz